Frederick Douglass Tours

 Frederick Douglass Freedom and Heritage Tour

 Walk through historic Fells Point in Baltimore and see Underground Railroad stations, locations associated with Baltimore abolitionists and sites of resistance.
 Stop at the places where Frederick Douglass lived, worked, worshipped, and learned how to read.
 See where he returned as an adult to build five historic townhouses for the African-American community.
-This tour is offered by BBH Tours and is available by appointment.
+Tour is offered by BBH Tours and is available by appointment.
 Admission fee.
 443-983-7974.